yuetiantang/Q-Learning-for-Hog/README.md

-# Q-Learning-for-Hog
+# Hog trainer
-A framework that trains top policies for famous cs61a hog contest
+A framework that trains top agents for cs61a signature game - Hog